thomaslorentsen/csv-to-markdown/README.md

-# csv-to-markdown
+# CSV to Markdown
-Convert CSV files into Markdown
+This will take multiple CSV files and output them in a simple Markdown table.